 The Beatles counted themselves among Dylan’s fanbase.
 The one he seemed to click with the most was George Harrison.
 Dylan and Harrison collaborated on the songs “I’d Have You Anytime” and “If Not for You.”
 These appeared on Harrison’s solo album, All Things Must Pass.
 The 1971 Concert for Bangladesh, arranged with Harrison’s help, featured a performance by Dylan.

 Dylan’s presence isn’t limited to the microphone.
-He directed and starred in the ambitious, albeit poorly received, Renaldo and Clara, which also featured Joan Baez and his then-wife, Sara Dylan.
-He’s also acted in the films Hearts of Fire and Masked & Anonymous.
+He directed and starred in the ambitious, albeit poorly received, Renaldo and Clara, which also featured Joan Baez and his then-wife, Sara Dylan(formerly named Sara Lownds).
+He’s also acted in the films Hearts of Fire, Masked & Anonymous, and Pat Garrett and Billy the Kid.

 Bob Dylan definitely has lyrical skills, and he has some remarkable vocal characteristics, but you might not think he’d ever rap.
 However, he brought some bars to a song on the album Kingdom Blow by Kurtis Blow.